PTCL: Acquisition of Telenor Pakistan

 Following the approval, the CCP directed PTCL to unbundle its operations to maintain fair competition and prevent anti-competitive practices.
 The order required separate boards, independent financials, and strict non-discrimination in services between the merged entities.
 Despite the CCP approval, reports suggested that the merger faced delays due to regulatory concerns.
 The CCP criticized PTCL for failing to submit investment plans and properly separate Ufone and PTCL operations.

-PTCL Group CEO Hatem Bamatraf described the acquisition as a strategic move to strengthen digital infrastructure and improve customer experience.
+On 6 December 2025, the PTA granted PTCL a No Objection Certificate (NOC) for the acquisition of Telenor Pakistan.

+PTCL completed its acquisition of Telenor Pakistan and Orion Towers (Private) Limited on 31 December 2025.